AdamAntinoo/neocom-infinity/README.md

 * Stop backend services with command ***./docker-service.sh stop development***.

 # Application Port Mapping - Project Code 52
+## Port Nomenclature
+The project will provide all ports on the range 5200 to 5299.
+Digits for port assignment follow next rules.
+- The first two digits are always 5 and 2.
+- The third digit is for the functionality group.
+Like frontend or backend or mock.
+- The fouth and last digit is for the functionality up to value 5 (**1-5**).
+Value **9** is for testig.
+Value **8** for Acceptance.
+Value **7** for Staging and valoe **0** is reserved for production.

+### Development
 #### 5234 - [DEVELOPMENT] Postgresql Common database

 #### 5200 - [DEVELOPMENT] Frontend Node server